Linear orders on chainable continua: Questions

 \subsection{Acknowledgments}

-As mentioned in the introduction, the concept of ultrafilter orders on chainable continua (in the sense of Definition \ref{seq_of_chains}) was created by Jakub Różycki.
+As mentioned in the introduction, the concept of ultrafilter orders on chainable continua was created by Jakub Różycki.
 We would like to thank him for sharing his fruitful idea with us and allowing us to explore this notion.